 * Subject to change.
 Recent legislation calls for an annual review to determine the appropriate examination scores and courses for which credit is to be granted.

-Applying for admission and getting accepted is the first step in your journey to joining our Seminole family.
+Applying for admission and getting accepted is just the first step in your journey to joining our Seminole family.
 Once accepted, you should apply for financial aid and housing, visit campus during Preview, select a meal plan, submit your non-refundable admission deposit, and sign up for Orientation.
-You can learn all your next steps at http://newnole.fsu.edu and read more about your future life as a Seminole in ‘Nole Notes.

 Florida State University Office of Admissions allows admitted high school seniors to defer enrollment at FSU for one year to engage in meaningful and structured endeavors that complement an FSU education.
 The period of time after high school, known as a gap year (or a bridge year), is most commonly spent undertaking international or domestic volunteering, internships, or other special activities.